isomerpages/mlaw-corp/news/others/_posts/2021-05-31-Commencement-of-Protection-from-Harassment-Court-on-1-June-2021.md

 {:start="4"}
 4. On 7 May 2019, the Protection from Harassment (Amendment) Act 2019 was passed by Parliament to:
     <br>a.
-Strengthen protection for harassment victims and related persons;</br>
+Strengthen protection for harassment victims and related persons;
     <br>b.
-Enhance protection for victims of falsehoods and other undesirable online behaviour; and</br>
+Enhance protection for victims of falsehoods and other undesirable online behaviour; and
     <br>c.
-Establish a specialist court for harassment matters.</br>
+Establish a specialist court for harassment matters.

 {:start="5"}
 5. MinLaw brought some of these enhancements into force in two earlier stages.
 The new offence of doxxing and enhanced penalties were brought into force on 1 January 2020.
 The amendments relating to falsehoods were brought into force on 1 April 2020.